↓

 It was getting late in the evening, almost 1:00 a.m., in my backyard on June 6th and I was ready to call it a night.
 But Saturn was peeking out from behind some houses, and I thought, “I already have all my filters set out, why not try them?”.

-As I mentioned in the previous log about Jupiter, the seeing conditions sucked, with lots of haze in the sky.… Read the rest
+As I mentioned in the previous log about Jupiter, the seeing conditions sucked, with lots of haze in the sky.
+Jupiter looked like it was underwater at times.
+Anyway, it was what it was.

 Picture of a telescope, stars, moon, and a log book to represent astronomy